Automated patent extraction powers generative modeling in focused chemical spaces: Results and discussions

 Table \ref{GuacaMol} compares the scores of the RNN+SELFIES and JTVAE models on the GuacaMol distribution learning benchmarks.
 Both models were able to generate molecules with relatively high validity, uniqueness and KL Divergence scores.
 We however found that JTVAE is superior to RNN+SELFIES in Novelty scores, and both models perform relatively poorly on Frechet ChemNet Distance scores.
 These observations may both be characteristics of the training datasets that we use being smaller and more domain-focused than the larger and more diverse drug datasets that have been benchmarked on these metrics in the past. \\

-As can be seen in sub-figures (b) and (d) of Figure \ref{fig:RNN_composite} and Figure \ref{fig:JTVAE_composite}, both models generated molecules whose properties matched well with the training dataset.
+As can be seen in sub-figures (a), (b), (d), and (e) of Figure \ref{fig:DL_composite}, both models generated molecules whose properties matched well with the training dataset.
 It can also be observed that RNN+SELFIES is able to match the distributions better than the JTVAE, which conforms with the observations made by \cite{flam2022language}.
-Additionally, sub-figure (a) of both figures shows that samples from TKI-trained models lie closer to held-out FDA-approved inhibitors than ZINC-trained samples, which indicates that both models have been able to learn structural information from the training datasets. \\
+Additionally, sub-figures (c) and (f) show that samples from TKI-trained models lie closer to held-out FDA-approved inhibitors than ZINC-trained samples, which indicates that both models have been able to learn structural information from the training datasets. \\

 From these results, we conclude that the deep generative models explored in this work are effective tools to model property distributions of arbitrary small, chemically focused, training datasets automatically extracted from the patent literature.
 The models can thus sample novel, in-distribution molecular structures that resemble the training data in terms of structure and properties.
 Furthermore, this suggests that domain-specific, focused chemical spaces can be boostrapped automatically from the literature without user-defined heuristics for the domain, as evidenced by the GuacaMol distribution learning benchmarks in two very distinct chemical spaces.